Chicken: Keeping it healthy

 Out of all the chicken options at the grocery story, the healthiest option is fresh chicken breast.
 The white meat (chicken breast) has slightly less cholesterol than the dark meat (legs and wings).
 It is definitely lower in saturated fats.
 In general, poultry is a heart-healthy protein.
 Usually, the less processed it is, the better.
 Be sure to remove the skin of the chicken, and you will have a really great source of lean protein.

 Labeling is so confusing.
 What should I look for?
 What about natural, organic, farm-raised, free-range, antibiotic-free, etc.?
 Is one healthier than the other?

-For more information on label definitions, please visit our Best Food Facts post here.
+For more information on label definitions, please visit our post on food labels here.